NativeScript/nativescript-fresco/README.md

 - **failureImageUri**

 String value used for the failure image URI.
-You can use this property to set a failure image loaded from the local and resources files of your {N} application that is shown if the loading of the imageUri is not successful.
+You can use this property to set a failure image loaded from the local and resources files of your {N} application that will be shown if the loading of the imageUri is not successful.

 - **actualImageScaleType**